 To expedite the application process, students and parents are highly encouraged to take the following steps to complete the FAFSA.
-Step one: complete and submit your federal tax returns to the IRS at least two weeks prior to filling out the FAFSA.
+Step one: complete and submit your federal tax returns online to the IRS at least two weeks prior to filling out the FAFSA (six weeks before if filing with paper forms).
 Step two: apply for a PIN (personal identification number) at www.pin.gov.
 Step three: when completing the FAFSA, use the IRS Data Retrieval System to populate the Financials sections of the application.
-Step four: sign the FAFSA with the PIN number(s) and submit.
+Step four: student and parents sign the FAFSA with the PIN number(s) and submit.
 NOTE: If a FAFSA contains estimated tax information, an award letter will not be generated until the tax information has been finalized on the FAFSA.